Fraternity: University and college fraternities

-US Fraternities formed in roughly three waves.
+US fraternities formed in roughly three waves.
 The "old-line" fraternities are considered those that formed prior to, and during the American Civil War, all of which were Eastern or Southern.
 The next wave coincided with the period immediately after the Civil War until 1920, organizations normally modeled after the old-line fraternities.
 After WWII, the most recent wave of formation has largely been on ethnic or multi-cultural lines, which continues today.
 Prior to the formation of the NIC, NPC and other associations, whole chapters or schismatic groups of members would occasionally break away to form new fraternities as an offshoot of a former national.
 These national associations were developed, in part, to prevent this practice.

 The vast majority of US collegiate institutions recognize fraternities, ranging from a benign tolerance to active support.
 In Canada, fraternities are only rarely given official recognition, but rather, exist in the campus orbit as independent organizations.
 A few US campuses have historically banned fraternity participation, a position from which several have backtracked in the face of alumni criticism or ongoing student demand.
 For example, sororities (only) were banned at Stanford University in 1944 due to "extreme competition", but brought back in response to Title IX in 1977.

 Colby College, Amherst College, and a few others are the outliers, where these bans persist.
 The College of Wooster adopted a Greek ban 100 years ago, but fraternities and sororities there have continued as local organizations.
 In 2017 Harvard University attempted to ban single-sex clubs, a matter that was met with separate lawsuits in federal and Massachusetts courts.
 Often, Greek chapters that are suspended or banned will continue as sub rosa organizations.

-Since at least the 1940s, US Fraternities have received increased scrutiny in the United States from incidents of hazing or racism that have received national attention, and on some campuses, such as Florida State, the organizations have been temporarily banned while administrators and national fraternities adjust to resolve these shared challenges.
+Since at least the 1940s, fraternities have received increased scrutiny in the United States from incidents of hazing or racism that have received national attention, and on some campuses, such as Florida State, the organizations have been temporarily banned while administrators and national fraternities adjust to resolve these shared challenges.

 In Germany the German Student Corps are the oldest academic fraternities.
 Twenty-eight were founded in the 18th century and two of them still exist.
 Most of their traditions have not changed much for the past two centuries.
 These traditions include academic fencing duels with sharp blades while wearing only eye and neck protection, or regular hunting events, as can be seen in examples such as Corps Hubertia Freiburg, Corps Palatia Munich, Corps Rhenania Heidelberg or Corps Bavaria Munich.

-At Swedish universities, especially those of Uppsala and Lund, students have organized in nations since the 16th century.
+At Swedish universities, especially those of Uppsala and Lund, students have organized in student nations since the 16th century.
 These organizations are open to all students who wish to join.
-Parallel to the nations both Uppsala and Lund play host to a large number of university-related secret societies, for both students and older academics.
+Parallel to the nations, both Uppsala and Lund play host to a large number of university-related secret societies, for both students and older academics.

 There are thriving collegiate fraternity systems in Puerto Rico and in the Philippines.